Q: What will I do in a CSE-PACE session?

 Q: How do I join?

-- You should pick one of the three times (Monday, Tuesday, or Wednesday) to attend CSE-PACE, not all three.
+- You should pick one of the three Fall quarter times (Tuesday, Wednesday, or Thursday) to attend CSE-PACE, not all three.
 You will pick this by adding the corresponding lecture section when you enroll.
-Discussion section is optional for this class, it's okay if you can't attend.

 First-year CSE students are organized into cohorts led by an experienced CSE undergraduate tutor.